 To advance the blade, turn the adjuster nut clockwise.
 It is always a good idea to finish adjusting the blade by a forward adjustment to take up backlash and to prevent the blade from moving.
 In order to be able to adjust the blade easily, do not overtighten the lever cap screw.

 Iron tools are cast from Ductile Iron, a very strong alloy that will take a lot of abuse.
-We use Manganese Bronze for the Bronze bodies.
+We use Manganese Bronze for the bodies of Bronze tools.
 These castings are fully stress relieved, a process that removes inherent stresses and ensures that the tool will remain flat and true.

 This plane comes with a new and improved Stainless Steel yoke installed in the Frog.
 The Steel is stronger than Bronze and will be more resistant to wear over time.

-The soles of Iron planes are surface ground flat and square; the Bronze planes are lapped to a tolerance of .0015".
+All Bench Plane bodies are surface ground flat and square to a tolerance of .0015".
 Depending on how much use your tool gets, an occasional light sanding with 320 grit or finer wet/dry paper on a flat surface will keep the sole in as-new condition.
 Tools with Iron bodies should be kept lightly oiled or waxed to prevent rust.
-We recommend jojoba Oil, a vegetable oil based product.
-It is non-toxic, odor-free and easy to use.
+We recommend Jojoba Oil, a plant based oil product that is non-toxic, odor-free and easy to use.
 Also, in our shop, we use a fine abrasive handblock to remove any light surface oxide from tool bodies and blades.
 Jojoba Oil and abrasive handblocks are available from us.

 A light oiling on the threaded rod, the Brass adjuster nut and the lateral blade adjustment lever will keep them moving freely.
 Many people like the patina that Bronze gets with age and use, but if you wish to keep the finish bright, a little brass polish is in order.
 The Cherry knob and handle are finished with wiping varnish and should require no maintenance.